ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_custom/Save_custom_fonts.md

 Note: The lettering stitch method should be preset to give the best results.
 In most cases, Closest Join is recommended in order to minimize trims.
 Bear in mind though that the join method can be changed by the end user.

-7Click OK.
+7. Click OK.

-8Enter additional values for the selected letter in the Create Letter dialog.
+8. Enter additional values for the selected letter in the Create Letter dialog.

 ## Related topics...